jross765/JGnuCashLibNTools/gnucash-api/README.md

 * Renamed `GCsh(Writable)Price(Impl)` to `Gnucash(Writable)Price(Impl)` and moved it from the "`aux`" sub-package up one level, as, in fact, price is a main entity.

-* Introduced new packages "`hlp`" (both for interfaces and implementations) for interfaces/classes that are purely internal. *Note: This is not the same as the "`aux`" packages, whose contents are auxiliary but public).*
+* Introduced new packages "`hlp`" (both for interfaces and implementations) for interfaces/classes that are purely internal. *Note: This is not the same as the "`aux`" packages, the contents of which are auxiliary but public).*

 * Significantly improved test coverage.
 In so doing, found and fixed a couple of bugs.